endurantgames/cosmiclegends/src/classes/construct.md

 ::::::::::::::::::::::::::::::::::::::::::

-### Volume 1 Abilities
+### Volume 1 Construct Class Abilities {#list-construct-abilities-v1}

 At the start of Volume 1, choose two abilities from this list.

 ::::: {.ability-list .v1 } ::::::::::
-Azimovian Disciple
+Asimovian Disciple

 :   *Prerequisite: You can't have the Golem class ability.*
-    Isaac Azimov's three laws of robotics are like scripture to you.
+    Isaac Asimov's three laws of robotics are like scripture to you.
     As long as you abide by them, add 2 dice whenever you roll to advance the Allay or Rescue goals.
 If you deliberately break one, you lose this benefit until you successfully resolve a Crisis.